Welcome to AmpForm-DPD!#

 Tip

-It’s easiest to install the project in a Conda environment.
+It’s easiest to install the project in a virtual environment with uv.
 In that case, to install in editable mode, just run:

 Physics#